single-spa/single-spa-react/README.md

 ## Quickstart

 First, in the [single-spa application](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#registered-applications), run `npm install --save single-spa-react`.
+Note that alternatively you can use single-spa-react by adding `<script src="https://unpkg.com/single-spa-react"></script>` and accessing the singleSpaReact global variable.

 Then, create an entry file for the application:

 ```js
 import React from 'react';